riastrad/cyberbspace/posts/2019/review-the-power.md

 permalink: /notes/{{ page.date | dateYear }}/{{ title | slugify }}/index.html
 ---

----

-<small>_**Author’s note:** I made two personal commitments at the beginning of this year[^1].
+> **Author’s note:** I made two personal commitments at the beginning of this year[^1].
 The first was to blog a bit more often.
 The second was to proactively read more books.
-These two goals dovetail quite nicely if I write a brief review of each book I read this year._</small>
+These two goals dovetail quite nicely if I write a brief review of each book I read this year.

----

 ## General Impressions